Undivided Resources

 Undivided member Jen D. gives parents a great tip when it comes to easing trick-or-treating: “My son was terrified of trick-or-treating when he was younger, so we would trick-or-treat inside our house.
 His dad and I would take turns waiting behind doors with a bowl of treats, and he’d knock and we’d pretend we didn’t know each other.
 He had a blast, and it was good practice for eventually getting out in our neighborhood.”

-Pineda reminds parents that, “Halloween is a fun and out of the ordinary activity, so it can get a bit chaotic!
+As Pineda reminds parents, “Halloween is a fun and out-of-the-ordinary activity, so it can get a bit chaotic!
 Remember to focus on having fun and for your child to have fun as well.
 It does not matter if your plans don’t get to fruition as long as your child has fun.
 Be flexible!
 If you had planned the event and even rehearsed it but your child changed plans last minute, remember to stay calm and be flexible.
 Your kids’ fun will be your fun, in any way they choose to have it.”

 There are many ways to communicate "trick-or-treat!”